 You are allowed to sleep in rest places on the autostrade, but that would be a security risk and we would definitely not advise this.

-We were in the country (including Sicily) for around ten weeks and were able to wild camp trouble free for around 60% of the time.
+We were in the country (including Sicily) for around ten weeks and were able to wild camp in our motorhome trouble free for around 60% of the time.
 We found Park4Night to have the best wild camping options.

 If you are in Sicily and southern Italy in summer motorhome wild camping, you may be asked to pay a ‘protection fee’.
-This is not unusual and our advice would be to cough-up, it won’t be much but could save you a lot of hassle.
+This is not unusual and our advice would be to cough-up, it won’t be much but could save you a lot of hassle, so not really motorhome free parking after all!
 Read more about life in Sicily here.